changah-song/fluent-fable/frontend/README.md

-#### To-do..
+## Bugs:
+- text doesn't wrap properly in sentence mode
+- toggle between translators buggy
+- papago and google translate produce the same output, probably not calling it properly

 ## Todo:

 - can highlight many words at a time... 🟨
     - separate from touchopacity thing... or automatically translate entire sentence
     - click again to highlight long sentence
-    - the current solution is problematic, the text doesn't wrap and seems clunky

 - check for hanja in origin (it can be english) and make each character clickable 🟨
 - modal popup when hanja is pressed